awslabs/sagemaker-debugger/docs/tensorflow.md

 To learn how to fully implement the hook into your training script, see the [simple MNIST training script with the Tensorflow estimator](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow/sagemaker_byoc/simple.py).

-#### 2. Wrap the optimizer and the gradient tape to retrieve gradient tensors <a name="wrap-opt-with-hook"></a>
+#### Step 2: Wrap the optimizer and the gradient tape to retrieve gradient tensors <a name="wrap-opt-with-hook"></a>

-The smdebug TensorFlow hook provides tools to manually retrieve `gradients` tensors specific for the TensorFlow framework.
+The smdebug TensorFlow hook provides tools to manually retrieve `gradients` tensors specific to the TensorFlow framework.

-If you want to save `gradients`, for example, from the Keras Adam optimizer, wrap it with the hook as follows:
+If you want to save `gradients` (for example, from the Keras Adam optimizer) wrap it with the hook as shown following:

 ```python
 optimizer = tf.keras.optimizers.Adam(learning_rate=args.lr)
 optimizer = hook.wrap_optimizer(optimizer)